Spiti Valley in winters: Self Drive Road Trip guide

 - Rampur to Kalpa: A good road with few bad patches because of road widening and expect to face roadblocks due to some landslides.

-- Kalpa to Tabo: Narrow road with continuous incline and decline.
+- Kalpa to Tabo : Narrow road with continuous incline and decline.
 Expect few bad patches because of landslides and shooting stone sights.
-And on this day, One also has to cross frozen Malling Nala, beyond Nako.
+And on this day, One also has to cross frozen Malling Nala, beyond Nako village.

 - Tabo to Kaza: A good scenic narrow road with continuous incline and decline.
 Expect few bad patches because of landslides.

-As you move ahead from Shimla, with every increasing altitude, temperature decreases and air gets thinner.
+As you move ahead from Shimla, with every increasing altitude, the temperature in Spiti Valley decreases and the air gets thinner.
 So, expect to feel breathlessness while walking and climbing stairs.
 The expected temperatures in winters in Spiti valley are subzero:

 - Shimla: Sunny chilly days and cold nights.
 Temperature ranging from 15 degree Celsius to -3 degree in night